denoland/manual/examples/word_finder.md

 ## Getting Started

-In this tutorial we’ll create a simple Word Finder web application using Deno.
+In this tutorial we'll create a simple Word Finder web application using Deno.
 No prior knowledge of Deno is required.

 ## Introduction